Lower inflation and monetary easing offer relief, but trade tensions, high debt burdens, and geopolitical risks cloud the outlook

 Cautionary Statement

 Estimates and expectations stated in this Management Discussion and Analysis may be "forward-looking statements" within the meaning of the applicable laws and regulations.
 Actual results could differ materially from those expressed or implied.
-Important factors that could make a difference to your Companys operation include economic conditions affecting the interest rate, inflation, changes in the interest rate, changes in the Government regulations, tax laws, other statues and incidental factors.
+Important factors that could make a difference to your Companys operation include economic conditions affecting the interest rate, inflation, changes in the interest rate, changes in the Government regulations, tax laws, other statutes and incidental factors.
 The Company undertakes no responsibility to update or revise any forward-looking statement.

 IIFL Customer Care Number